 - It keeps the review focused

-- It defines the topic and audience for which the review is intended
+- It defines the topic and audience for the review

 A literature review:

-- Provides a background on what is already known about your chosen topic
+- Provides background on what is already known

 - Places your proposed research within the context of your chosen field

 - Presents your analysis, interpretation and synthesis of the existing literature

 Top tips for literature reviews